Read our 2023 annual report

 We are delighted in 2024 to honour Dr Salome Mbugua.
 Born in Kenya and with a life-long commitment to social justice, Dr. Mbugua’s life and work exemplify the transformative power of dedication to gender equality and human rights.

-Her career spans over two decades, and she has dedicated her life to advancing the rights of women and girls, particularly those from marginalized communities.
+Her career spans over two decades, and she has dedicated her life to advancing the rights of women and girls, particularly those from marginalised communities.

-She is Founder and CEO of AkiDwA (Akina Dada wa Africa), a national network for migrant women in Ireland, Director of Wezesha, an organization aimed at empowering African women and children affected by poverty, conflict, war and violence, and for the last six years, Commissioner for the Irish Human Rights and Equality Commission (IHREC), where she has been instrumental in shaping policies that promote human rights and equality across Ireland.
+She is founder and CEO of AkiDwA (Akina Dada wa Africa), a national network for migrant women in Ireland; Director of Wezesha, an organisation aimed at empowering African women and children affected by poverty, conflict, war and violence; and for the last six years, Commissioner for the Irish Human Rights and Equality Commission (IHREC), where she has been instrumental in shaping policies that promote human rights and equality across Ireland.

 Concern has been working in Kenya for over 22 years, building resilience to the challenges of climate change, responding to emergencies and providing access to quality education.